Ancestry-informative marker

-Examining a suite of these markers more or less evenly spaced across the genome is also a cost-effective way to discover novel genes underlying complex diseases in a technique called admixture mapping or mapping by admixture linkage disequilibrium.
+Examining a suite of these markers more or less evenly spaced across the genome is also a cost-effective way to discover novel genes underlying complex diseases — a technique called admixture mapping or 'mapping by admixture linkage disequilibrium' (MALD).

-As one example, the Duffy Null allele (FY*0) has a frequency of almost 100% of Sub-Saharan Africans, but occurs very infrequently in populations outside of this region.
-A person having this allele is thus more likely to have Sub-Saharan African ancestors.
+By way of example, the Duffy Null allele (FY*0) has a frequency of almost 100% amongst Sub-Saharan Africans, but occurs very infrequently in populations outside of this region; thus, a person having this allele is more likely to have Sub-Saharan African ancestors.
 North and South Han Chinese ancestry can be distinguished unambiguously using a set of 140 AIMS.

-Collections of AIMs have been developed that can estimate the geographical origins of ancestors from within Europe.
+Collections of AIMs have been developed that can estimate the geographical origins of one's ancestors from within Europe.

-Following the development of ancient DNA databases, ancient ancestry-informative marker (aAIM) were similarly defined as a single-nucleotide polymorphism that exhibits substantially different frequencies between different ancient populations.
-A set of aAIMs can be used to identify the ancestry of ancient populations and eventually quantify the genetic similarity to modern-day individuals.
+Following the development of ancient DNA databases, an ancient ancestry-informative marker (aAIM) could similarly be defined as a single-nucleotide polymorphism that exhibits substantially different frequencies between different ancient populations.
+A set of aAIMs can be used to identify the ancestry of ancient populations and eventually to quantify the genetic similarity to modern-day individuals.